Things to See on the Capitol Campus

 The Washington State Capitol Campus has many sights and attractions for visitors to enjoy.
 Many are outdoors, and so can be visited every day, all year round.
 If you choose to visit the campus, please follow current CDC and recommended social distancing guidelines.

-Self-guided brochures can be found at the Visitor Information Desk, just inside the main entrance, or at the Visitor Services Office near the Southeast (Accessible) Entrance.
+If you'd like a guided tour, please read our tour information.
+Self-guided tour brochures can be found at the Visitor Information Desk, just inside the main entrance, or at the Visitor Services Office near the Southeast (Accessible) Entrance.

 Completed in 1912, The Temple of Justice houses the Washington State Supreme Court and the State Law Library.
 The Temple of Justice is currently closed to the public.